deveshsinghal22/todo_app/README.md

-This is the extended version of the Todo application of Geddy.js with multiple column sort and search.
+This is the extended version of the Todo application of Geddy.js with multiple column sort and search and paging.

 http://geddy.herokuapp.com/